Pollution from Waste Incinerators in the U.S. in Relation to Regional Variations in Autism Prevalence

 Section 6.b: Comparison of the effects of lactational exposure to incinerator emissions with direct effects of the emissions:

 After the indirect effects of transfers via breastfeeding were separated out in the analysis, "up to the age of 36 months, no direct association was found between living near an incinerator and the parents’ perception of the level of development of the children in the cohort." (p.
 2250) And in the assessments at 36 months, the only direct effect that was found was fairly minor; analysis showed that living near an incinerator was adversely associated only with gross motor development (among four standards measured) at that time.

-b) the statistical significance of the findings relating incinerator emissions with developmental problems in breastfed children was very high in every case -- far greater than that of the one effect found in the general population.
+b) the statistical significance of the findings relating incinerator emissions to developmental problems in breastfed children was very high in every case -- far greater than that of the one effect found in the general population.

-Gradual accumulation over the mother's lifetime, and relatively rapid excretion: As an illustration of the slow accumulation and rapid transfer of dioxin that normally take place: A 2008 study of breast cancer risk factors looked into concentrations of dioxins that were measured in tissues of 27 infants that had died; information was gathered about birth order and breastfeeding history of the deceased infants.
+As an illustration of the slow accumulation and rapid transfer of dioxin that normally take place: A 2008 study of breast cancer risk factors looked into concentrations of dioxins that were measured in tissues of 27 infants that had died; information was gathered about birth order and breastfeeding history of the deceased infants.
 It was found that the closer the infant had been to first in birth order, the higher the dioxin concentrations in the deceased infants’ tissues, “thus showing” (according to the study’s authors) “that the mothers can decontaminate themselves by breast feeding.”
 28 The later-born infants were breastfed lower concentrations of the mother's lifetime accumulations of dioxins because of previous transfers of the toxins to earlier-born infants.